graphcore/poptorch/docs/user_guide/batching.rst

 poptorch.AsynchronousDataAccessor
 =================================

-For optimum performance the data loading process can be offloaded to a separate thread using an :py:class:`~poptorch.AsynchronousDataAccessor`
+To reduce host overhead the data loading process can be offloaded to a separate thread using an :py:class:`~poptorch.AsynchronousDataAccessor`.
+Doing this allows you to reduce the host/IPU communication overhead by using the time that the IPU is running to load the next batch on the CPU.
+This means when the IPU is finished executing and returns to host the data will be ready for it to pull in again.

 .. autoclass:: poptorch.AsynchronousDataAccessor
    :special-members: __init__
+   :members: terminate

 Example
 -------